Camineet/vampire-dungeon/README.md

 # vampire-dungeon
 Thanks for taking a look at my Java code example.
 Below you'll find a quick video preview of how the game works.
-These code found above in the src folder is a good representation of my current Java skills.
+The code found above in the ```src``` folder is a good representation of my current Java skills.

 Video Preview